Safeguarding at Cherry Hinton C of E Primary and Nursery

 If you have a Child Protection or Prevent concern please get in touch with school as soon as possible.
 No concern is too small.
 Contact the school via email@example.com or call 01223 568834.

-From January 2022, the designated Child Protection staff members in school are;
+The designated Child Protection staff members in school are;

 Designated Safeguarding Lead and Prevent Lead - Ms Haiselden, Headteacher

 Deputy Safeguarding Leads - Miss Dawkins, Mrs Saunders

 There is always a member of the Safeguarding team available in school.